 The voting system is designed to accurately, completely, and robustly carry out election processes.

-- The voting system is designed using commonly -accepted election process specifications.
+1.1 - The voting system is designed using commonly accepted election process specifications.

-- The voting system is designed to function correctly under real-world operating conditions.
+1.2 - The voting system is designed to function correctly under real-world operating conditions.